 Thinking of selling your home but don't know where to start?
 Here are some next steps.

-During a listing presentation, an agent may visit your home to discuss your home's estimated value, layout their marketing strategy, and provide a quote for their fee.
+Set up some listing appointments, where an agent visits your home to discuss its estimated value, lay out their marketing strategy, and provide a quote for their fee.

 To get started, check out our guide on the best ways to find real estate agents — or you can sign up for Clever’s free agent matching service below to connect with top realtors in your area right now (and save on commission).

 Clever has pre-negotiated low commission rates of only 1.5%, with North Carolina's top agents.
 Contact Clever today to find out how much you can save on commission!

 Clever can connect you with top local agents sell your house for a pre-negotiated low rate: just a 1.5% listing fee when your home sells (half the typical rate!).

 You can interview your Clever agent matches, get free pricing estimates, and compare marketing plans — all with no strings attached.